 What is the central concept presented?
 Dunham contends that the Bible has a lot to say about overcoming addictions and the shame that accompanies them.

 Dunham states that “Our modern context has two dominant ways of speaking about the nature of addiction.
 It speaks about addiction as being a disease or a choice.
 Either your addiction is beyond your control and the result of a bad brain or your addiction is entirely your choice and, to stop, you need to choose differently.
 Of course, the lived experience of addicts tells us something else.
 It tells us that addictions navigate a unique terrain between voluntarism and sickness.
 We are both responsible for our choices and yet enslaved to them”.

 You become what you worship.
 If we worship our way into the problem of addiction, we must worship our way out, too.
 David Dunham

 I discovered Dunham’s book through Brad Hambrick.

-Addictive Habits provided an encouraging daily devotional that helped me to understand the root causes of my harmful habits, and how to overcome them with God’s help.
+Addictive Habits provided an encouraging daily devotional that helped me understand the root causes of my harmful habits and overcome them with God’s help.

 I read this book for the first time while I was trying to understand how addictions worked.
 I discovered that this book is not just for the addict.
 I have read this devotional multiple times.
 It is one of my favorite books, and I think it could become one of yours.